willhansen/kotlin/spec-docs/multi-declarations-in-parameters.md

 fun foo((a: A, b: B): Pair<A, B>) {...} // individual types of `a` and `b` are not required
 ```

-Default values are only allowed for whole parameters, not for individual components:
+Default konstues are only allowed for whole parameters, not for individual components:
 ``` kotlin
 fun foo((a, b): AB = AB(1, 2)) {...}
 ```